benjamin-s-hobbs/reading-notes/401readings/401-Read01-StrategicPolicyDevelopment.md

 From: [The Ultimate Guide to SOC 2 Compliance](https://www.vendr.com/blog/soc-2-compliance-guide) (accessed by Ben Hobbs on 7/7/2023)

+***Begin with a statement addressing why this topic matters as it relates to what you are studying in this module.
+Answer each and every question or prompt presented in the assignment above.
+If there are no questions provided, summarize and explain this topic via an analogy from your previous work or home experience.***

 ## What is SOC 2 compliance?

 * SOC 2 is a framework applying to businesses storing computer data in the cloud.